JsKingBoo/Auto-XML/README.md

 ## Downloading

-Check the "releases" on the github repo page, or the forum topic (Not made yet)
+Check the "releases" on the github repo page, or the [forum topic](https://oc.tc/forums/topics/51f2421aaf7fb059f30099ae).